Hagbard and Signe

 Hagbard and Signe or The Red Mantle (Den røde kappe, Den röda kappan, Rauða skikkjan) is a 1967 internationally co-produced drama film based on the story of Hagbard and Signy from the twelfth-century work Gesta Danorum by Saxo Grammaticus, directed by Gabriel Axel and starring Gitte Hænning.
-The film won a Technical Prize (Mention spéciale du grand prix technique) at the 1967 Cannes Film Festival.
+The film was shot in Iceland, with interiors built and filmed in Nacka, Sweden.